 On July 5, 1939, Chief Deputy Sheriff John Gillespie of the Cuyahoga Sheriff’s Department would make the only arrest and charging of an individual in the history of the case.
 The accused was a 52-year-old immigrant bricklayer named Frank Dolezal.

-The Cuyahoga County Sheriff’s department had been making their own inquiries into the Cleveland Torso Murders.
+The Cuyahoga County Sheriff’s department had been making their own inquiries into the Cleveland Torso Murderer.
 During there investigation, they discovered a link between three of the victims – Edward Andrassy, Florence Polillo and Rose Wallace.
 They claimed the three had all frequented the same bar.

 Whilst looking into this lead the Sheriff’s Department discovered that both Flo Polillo and Rose Wallace could be linked to the Slavic born Frank Dolezal.
 Polillo had at one time lived with the 52-year-old and Dolezal had also visited Rose Wallace on a number of occasions according to there findings.
 They also found that Frank Dolezal had a fondness for carrying a butcher’s knife and had been known on occasions to have threatened associates with them.